How Can Organizations Tackle The Sustainable Plastic Challenge?

-Plastic has become an integral part of modern day life thanks to its extreme adaptability and multiple applications.
+Plastic has become an integral part of modern day life thanks to its extreme adaptability and use in multiple applications.
 It is durable, robust and flexible, yet light weight.
-Plastic has played an important role in reducing the overall environmental impact of products through reduced product damage in transit, reduced environmental impact of transportation and a reduction in food waste levels by increasing protection and extending shelf life.
+The material has played an important role in reducing the overall environmental impact of products through reduced product damage in transit, reduced environmental impact of transportation and a reduction in food waste levels by increasing protection and extending shelf life.

-Yet for all its benefits, there is now a wider movement for a more sustainable approach to plastics with consumers becoming increasingly more concerned abouts its environmental impact - from the production of plastic using fossil fuels to the unsustainable disposal at its end of life, there are real issues for businesses to address throughout the supply chain.
+Yet for all its benefits, there is now a wider movement for a more sustainable approach to plastics.
+With consumers becoming increasingly concerned about its environmental impact - from the production of plastic using fossil fuels to the unsustainable disposal at its end of life - there are real issues for businesses to address throughout the supply chain.

-At Anthesis, we fully understand the importance of plastic packaging and the role it plays in protecting and ensuring the safe delivery of a product.
-We also understand the necessity of reducing plastic waste and littering, especially of single use plastics, and ensuing sustainable end of use handling of plastics.
-Our plastics guide explores how your organization can create an actionable strategy to address this issue.
+We fully understand the importance of plastic packaging retailers and manufacturers, with the role it plays in protecting and ensuring the safe delivery of a product.
+We also understand the necessity in reducing plastic waste, single-use plastic, products containing microplastics and littering, ensuing sustainable end of use handling of plastics.

-We can help you start the journey, define your strategy and mobilize your team by supporting you to:
+Our deep subject expertise, developed from working with businesses on this topic, can help you start the journey, define your strategy and mobilize your team.
+We can support you to:

 - Understand how the current political landscape, consumer concerns and other disruptive factors could impact on your business models.